 - How the programme is delivering on the provisions set out in the Independence PID; - Whether there is strong compliance with ringfencing requirements such that sensitive information or decision making is not available to other parts of ESB in advance of being made available to all industry participants; - Demonstration of open and consultative processes; - Delivery of continuous improvement measures if these are recommended as necessary by independent auditors.

-Any perspectives, findings or recommendations from this independent audit will be shared with the CRU as part of the overall progress report on the Independent Role of the DSO, to be submitted in Q4 2021.
-Any improvement measures identified in the annual audit will be implemented into the programme.
-This will be an annual process throughout the course of the programme.
+Any perspectives, findings or recommendations from this independent audit are shared with the CRU each year as part of the overall progress report on the Independent Role of the DSO.